 DO I NEED A WILL OR A TRUST?

 It depends.
 This is kind of like asking 'which car is best?' - it is hard to say and completely depends on the situation of the person.
 This is why we offer a free consultation to come in, sit down, tell us your story, and then talk about which estate planning vehicles might be best for you.
 Click here to schedule a no-obligation consultation.

 HOW MUCH DOES IT COST?

 This can be answered two ways.
-First, the actual trust document packages cost anywhere from $600 to $1,200 - see our Pricing page for more information.
+First, our trust packages start at $2,000 for an individual and $2,500 for a couple - see our Pricing page for more information.
 Second, there may be a much bigger cost if you do nothing, or don't do it correctly.
 Here's your homework: call a couple of local probate attorneys and ask them how much it costs on average to do probate on an estate.
 This should give you a pretty good idea as to how you should proceed and what the "true" cost is.

 WHAT IF I DON'T HAVE ANY TYPE OF PLAN?

 Guess what?
 Even if you have never drafted an estate plan, you still have a plan!
 In Arizona, the distribution of your estate will be governed by Title 14 of the Arizona Revised Statutes (ARS).
 What does that mean?
 Basically, your estate will go through the probate process without the help of a will or other documents to help guide the judge, they will simply use the ARS to figure out how to distribute your assets.
 See the answer for "IS PROBATE REALLY THAT BAD?" for additional information.